By Tim Lambert

 In 1961 it was decided to make Basingstoke an overspill town for London and a new plan was drawn up for the town.
 It was made public in 1962.
 The plan called for 37,000 people to be moved from London to Basingstoke.
 The population of the town would rise from 16,000 in 1961 to 75,000 by 1981.
 Several estates of new houses, some of them council, and some of them private were built around the outskirts of Basingstoke.
 Houses were built at Winklebury and Popley.
 A council estate was built at Buckskin.
 Private houses were built at Kempshott.

 By 1970 the population of Basingstoke had risen to 47,000.
 In the late 1960s and early 1970s houses were built at Riverdene.
 In the 1970s Brighton Hill, a private estate, was built.
 Furthermore, some private and some council houses were built at Black Dam on the site of Basingstoke Common.
 In the 1980s Chineham became built up.

 Many new factories were built as well as warehouses and offices as industry moved from London to Basingstoke in the 1960s and early 1970s.
 In the 1960s an Houndmills industrial estate was built northwest of the town.
 The AA HQ in Basingstoke was officially opened in 1973.

 The plan for Basingstoke called for a ring road and an east-west spine road (Churchill Way).
 It also called for a pedestrian shopping precinct to replace the old shopping center.
 The first shops in this precinct opened in November 1968.
 A multi-story car park for 2,000 cars was built above it.

-In the 21st century Basingstoke continues to thrive.
+In the 21st century, Basingstoke continues to thrive.
+Milestones Museum opened in 2000.
 Festival Place Shopping Centre opened in 2002.
-In 2020 the population of Basingstoke was about 90,000.
+In 2022 the population of Basingstoke was 114,000.